Subscribe to our Magazine

 If you are feeling pain or numbness between these bones, your saddle could be too narrow.
 If chafing along your inner thighs is the issue, or if your sit bones are sore, perhaps your saddle is too wide or too flat.
 Women tend to have a wider space between their sit bones than men do, so bike saddles for women tend to be broader (see “What to Know Before You Buy” below).
 The key is to have as much surface area contact on your seat as possible so that your weight is evenly distributed

 Choose a Saddle

 When I bought my last bike seat, I had Goldilocks in mind.
 I wanted something not too hard and not too soft.
 I wanted to find a saddle that was “just right.”
 In addition to testing out different saddles, it is worthwhile to consider the geometry of bike saddle design.
-Joshua Cohen, in his book The Illustrated Guide to Bicycle Seats (see review on p.77), recommends avoiding saddles that curve steeply upwards in the middle to avoid excessive upwards pressure.
+Joshua Cohen, in his book The Illustrated Guide to Bicycle Seats, recommends avoiding saddles that curve steeply upwards in the middle to avoid excessive upwards pressure.
 A slight curvature will allow you to slide from side to side comfortably.

 Viewed from the side, the saddle should have a slight flare in the rear to hold you in place.
 A slight dip in the middle will support you comfortably and allow for front-to-back movement.
 If you are riding a city bike and sitting in a more upright position, the rear of the seat will be much wider than the nose.
 A road bike with drop bars will have you leaning forward and so a narrower seat might be your preference.